 3. Do not see as a replacement for Small Grant Scheme: The County Grants Fund is absolutely not a re-badge of the old Small Grants Scheme.
 The project themes are very different but also with potentially higher levels of investment.

-5. Clubs who have previously had County Grant Investment: Clubs who have previously had County Grant Investment are able to re apply providing it is not within the same theme as in 2021/22.
+5. Clubs who have previously had County Grant Investment: Clubs who have previously had County Grant Investment are able to re apply providing it is not within the same theme as in 2021/22/23/24 unless there is an exception case to do so.

 Get in touch